-Security licenses in Maryland are managed by The Maryland State Police Licensing Division.
+The Maryland State Police Licensing Division manages security licenses in Maryland.
 Maryland runs background checks upon receiving the licensing application.
-However, it may take as long as two to three months to receive the results.
+However, it may take as long as two to three months to obtain the results.
 Many companies hire officers and start them working while the background check is being completed.
 In other words, someone could be working for three full months before you have any verified knowledge of their background.
 You can learn more about the Maryland security guard licensing process here

 Security Companies in Virginia

-Security licenses in Virginia are managed by the Department of Criminal Justice Services Regulatory Affairs Division Private Security Services Program (DCJS).
+Security licenses in Virginia are managed by the Department of Criminal Justice Services Private Security Services Program (DCJS).
 DCJS runs background checks upon receiving the licensing application.
 However, it may take several weeks before results are received.
-Similar to Maryland, many security companies in The Commonwealth hire officers without performing their own background investigation and start them working while the background check is being completed .
+Similar to Maryland, many security companies in The Commonwealth hire officers without performing background investigation and start them working while the background check is being completed.

 Security Companies in Washington DC

 The background check portion of the licensing process is an example of a situation where DC does it better than their surrounding jurisdictions.
 DC Metropolitan Police Security Officer Management Branch (DC SOMB) manages the background check portion of the licensing process.
-Officers do not receive their license prior to the completion of the background check.
-The background check portion of the licensing process is completed is a matter of a days or weeks.
+Officers do not receive their license before the completion of the background check.
+The background check portion of the licensing process is completed in a days or weeks.

-You may be wondering…”What about about those who already have a license” All three jurisdictions run new background checks every time the security guard renews their license.
-However, that can be as long as three year.
-The best security firms run their own checks every year.
+You may be wondering…”What about those who already have a license” All three jurisdictions run new background checks every time the security guard renews their license.
+However, that can be as long as three years.
+The best security firms run their own tests every year.

 Myth 4: A Licensed Security Guard Cannot Have A Criminal Background

 It is possible to receive a security license if you have a criminal record.
 In Maryland and Washington DC, applicants with misdemeanors or felonies can be approved depending on the nature of the crime and how long ago the crime was committed.
-Virginia will not allow felons to be licensed, but will approve applicants with misdemeanor convictions if it is from the distant past.
-Some companies have their own policies against hiring people with a criminal background that are more strict than licensing agencies for their state, others do not.
+Virginia will not allow felons to be licensed but will accept applicants with misdemeanor convictions if it is from the distant past.
+Some companies have policies against hiring people with a criminal background that are more strict than licensing agencies for their state; others do not.

 Myth 5: Security Guards Are Fake Cops Who Couldn’t Qualify To Become Police

-It is important to remember that in some cases the aforementioned myths are true.
-There are some security guards that are not very smart.
+It is important to remember that in some cases the myths above are correct.
+Some security guards are not very smart.
 Some security guards that act like imitation police officers.
-Sometimes the cheapest company provides great service.
-Some run their own background checks before hiring officers and there are some crimes that are so heinous that it is impossible for that person to get a security license.
-The fact is, that choosing a security company should never be based on myths or supposition.
-A security company should be chosen by asking the right questions and taking the whole picture in consideration when making your decision.
+Sometimes the cheapest company provides excellent service.
+Some run their background checks before hiring officers, and some crimes are so heinous that it is impossible for that person to get a security license.
+The fact is that choosing a security company should never be based on myths or supposition.
+A security company should be selected by asking the right questions and taking the whole picture into consideration when making your decision.

 Want to tell the difference between fact and myth when searching for a Maryland Security Company?
 Ask these 7 Questions to ask when hiring security companies in MD.